Dooders/.github/profile/README.md

 #### An object-oriented simulation framework designed to facilitate the creation, execution, and analysis of temporal simulations

 - With robust time travel mechanisms, TimeBandit ensures a consistent and flexible environment for exploring complex, time-dependent scenarios.
+- Ideal for projects requiring temporal simulations, TimeBandit provides a comprehensive framework for creating, executing, and analyzing temporal simulations.

 ### [AnarchyGraph](https://github.com/Dooders/AnarchyGraph)
 ![Project Status](https://img.shields.io/badge/status-in%20development-orange)